aeporreca/funkdigen2/README.md

 47 digraphs generated in 194.67µs
 ```

-This format is compatible with several of the `gtools` programs that come with the [`nauty & Traces`](https://pallini.di.uniroma1.it) distribution (also available, e.g., as `nauty` in the Ubuntu or Homebrew repositories).
+This format is compatible with several of the `gtools` programs that come with the [`nauty & Traces`](https://pallini.di.uniroma1.it) distribution (also available, e.g., as the package `nauty` in the [Ubuntu](https://packages.ubuntu.com/search?keywords=nauty) or [Homebrew](https://formulae.brew.sh/formula/nauty) repositories).
 For instance, you can pipe the output of `funkdigen2` into `showg` in order to get a human-readable representation by adjacency lists:

 ```
 $ funkdigen2 5 | showg